pgmmpk/zuza/README.md

 ## Testing

-To run unit tests, start server and navigate to (relatively to the application root).
+To run unit tests, start server and navigate to (relatively to the application root):

 	/test